bitst0rm-pub/Formatter/README.md

     "formatters": {
         "example_name_id": {
             // Disable and remove plugin from being shown in the menu; [type: bool]
-            // Any changes might need a restart to get applied.
+            // Any changes might require a restart to take effect.
             "disable": false,

             // Auto formatting whenever the current file/view is being saved; [type: bool]
             // For safety reasons, newly formatted codes will be finally saved
             // after the next save demand.
             // This option should be used for plugins with unique syntaxes.
-            // For plugins with the same syntaxes then the first plugin takes precedence.
+            // For plugins with the same syntaxes, the first plugin takes precedence.
-            // Remove the identical syntaxes from one of both plugins to avoid conflicts.
+            // Remove the identical syntaxes from one of the plugins to avoid conflicts.
             // For example:
             // Plugin A (enabled): syntaxes ["css", "js"]
             // Plugin B (enabled): syntaxes ["html", "css"]